SPD Selector

 • Technical complexity: Proper protection zone calculations, bonding techniques, and grounding system integration require specialized knowledge

-• System effectiveness: Incorrect air terminal placement, inadequate connections, or improper grounding can result in complete lightning protection system failure
+• System effectiveness: Incorrect rod placement, inadequate connections, or improper grounding can result in complete system failure

 • Insurance requirements: Many property insurance policies require professional installation certification and may deny lightning damage claims for non-compliant systems

-Hiring a certified lightning protection professional who follows NFPA 780 or IEC 62305 standards is strongly recommended for safe, effective air terminal system installation.
+Hiring a certified lightning protection professional who follows NFPA 780 or IEC 62305 standards is strongly recommended for safe, effective installation.

 Which material is best for air terminals — copper, aluminum, or stainless steel?

-• Stainless steel air terminals: Best for architecturally sensitive projects where aesthetic appearance is critical
+• Stainless steel air terminals: Best for architecturally sensitive projects where appearance is critical

-Air terminal material selection should consider environmental corrosion factors (coastal salt exposure, industrial pollution), project budget constraints, and required service life expectations.
+Material selection should consider environmental corrosion factors (coastal salt exposure, industrial pollution), project budget, and required service life expectations.

 Do I still need surge protectors if I have air terminals installed?

 Yes, absolutely.
-Air terminals and surge protection devices (SPD) defend against different lightning-related threats and both are essential components of comprehensive building protection:
+Air terminals and surge protection devices (SPD) defend against different threats and both are essential:

-• Surge protection devices (internal lightning protection): Protect sensitive electrical equipment from induced voltage surges and transients entering through power lines, data cables, and telecommunications circuits
+• SPDs (internal protection): Protect sensitive electrical equipment from induced voltage surges entering through power lines, data cables, and telecommunications circuits

 What is the expected lifespan of air terminal systems?

-Factors significantly affecting air terminal lifespan include environmental conditions (coastal salt spray accelerates corrosion, industrial pollution can degrade materials), physical damage from severe weather or impacts, and quality of regular inspection and maintenance.
-Annual professional inspections can identify developing issues early and substantially extend air terminal system service life.
+Factors significantly affecting lifespan include environmental conditions (coastal salt spray, industrial pollution), physical damage from severe weather, and quality of regular maintenance.
+Annual professional inspections can identify issues early and substantially extend system service life.

 What damage can occur if a building is struck by lightning without air terminal protection?